MGriot/VisualAnalyzer/docs/THEORY_Symmetry.md

 # Theory: Symmetry Analysis

 Symmetry is a fundamental concept in geometry and art, describing an object's invariance under certain transformations.
-The Visual Analyzer quantifies the symmetry of an object's 2D binary mask by testing its resilience to the four fundamental **isometries** (rigid transformations) of the Euclidean plane.
+The Visual Analyzer quantifies the symmetry of an object's 2D binary mask by testing its resilience to the four fundamental **isometries** (rigid transformations) of the Euclidean plane, providing a comprehensive analysis of its structural regularity.

 -   **Theory (Group Theory & Isometries):** In mathematics, the set of transformations that leave an object unchanged forms a **symmetry group**.
 This analysis checks for invariance under discrete versions of these transformations.
 The analysis is performed on a binary mask of the object, and the symmetry "score" is a normalized similarity metric (typically `1 - L1 Norm`), where a score of 1.0 indicates perfect symmetry under that transformation.